Almost Envy-Free Allocations with Connected Bundles: EF1 existence for three agents: A moving-knife protocol

+Thus, the allocation returned by any of the steps satisfies EF1.
 Our algorithm can be implemented in $O(m)$ time: Each of steps 2, 3, and 4 will be executed at most $m$ times (since $\ell$ and $r$ can only be incremented $m$ times).
-Each step execution only needs constant time: In each step, we need to check which agents shout, and this can be done in a constant number of queries to agents' valuations; also, in Step 4 we need to calculate the lumpy ties of the agents, but this can be done in amortized constant time, since during the execution of the algorithm, the position of each agent's lumpy tie can only move to the right.
+The execution of each step takes constant time: In each step, we need to check which agents shout, and this can be done in a constant number of queries to agents' valuations; also, in Step 4 we need to calculate the lumpy ties of the agents, but this can be done in amortized constant time, since during the execution of the algorithm, the position of each agent's lumpy tie can only move to the right.
 Finally, when enough agents shout, we can clearly compute and return the final allocation in $O(m)$ time. \end{proof}